kelu124/echomods/_posts/2018-01-15-Senjak-and-stuff.md

     just genius.
 Interesting AFE at
     https://github.com/ColumbiaOpenSourceUltrasound/Analog\_Frontend .

--   @todo Brainstorm for @senjak information design:
+-   @done Brainstorm for @senjak information design:

 -   Main branch (on GH) - sync'ed from matty folder
     -   Presentation (on dmn.org as a static page)